Roofman: Cast

+Several people involved in the real-life story of Jeffrey Manchester have cameos in the film.
+Charles Cummings, who drove the truck used by Manchester to escape from prison, appears as the same truck driver; Katherine Scheimreif, Manchester's arresting officer, appears as a retired police officer at a church singles event; Leigh Moore, née Wainscott, appears as a crossing guard; Ron Smith, Wainscott's pastor, appears as a pawn shop employee; and Chris Kimbell, a SWAT officer, appears as one of the police officers who discover Manchester's hiding place.

 Production

 The project was announced in February 2024 with Derek Cianfrance as director from a script he wrote with Kirt Gunn.
 The screenplay was based on an earlier script by David Stephens and Peter Petrucci.
 Dylan Sellers and Chris Parker produced through the Limelight production company alongside Jamie Patricof and Lynette Howell Taylor.
 Channing Tatum was to star.
 Ben Mendelsohn and Kirsten Dunst joined the cast in September 2024.
 In October 2024, Miramax acquired distribution rights to the project, with parent Paramount Pictures distributing on its behalf in the United States and United Kingdom with financing handled by Aperture Media Partners and FilmNation Entertainment handling international sales.
 Peter Dinklage, Uzo Aduba, Juno Temple, LaKeith Stanfield, Molly Price, Melonie Diaz, Lily Collias, Emory Cohen, and Tony Revolori joined the cast.

 Principal photography began on October 24, 2024, in Gastonia, North Carolina.
 Filming wrapped on December 12, 2024.
 Cinematographer Andrij Parekh shot the film on 35mm, marking his second collaboration with Cianfrance.
 Some of the filming locations include Freedom Park, Mecklenburg County Jail North, and the Gaston County Courthouse.
 Jim Helton edited the film.

-Music

 Christopher Bear composed the score for the film.